heyjoakim/devops-21/weeklyLog.md

 - `main` The production branch reflects the current deployment in production.
 The production branch is merged with the develop branch every time a new version deployed to production.
 - `feature/{feature-name}` New features are developed on feature branches following the *feature / feature name branch* structure.
 -  `hotfix\{hotfix-name}` New hot fixes are developed on seperate hot fix branches following the *hotfix / hotfix branch name*

+## Choice of orm

+So far, the application had been constructing it's own sql statements, and executing them as prepared statements, using sqlite3.
+However, we need to find a way to best prepare ourselves and minitwit for any changes that may have to be done.
+Now we wanted to move on, and start to add on an abstraction layer.

+As suggested deciding on using the orm, Gorm.
+Gorm makes it possible for us to use the golang structs that we already have been working with, in such a way that we can save our objects directly to the database, thereby also having a more explicit struct-strategy in our code.
+We also expect that later in the course, it might become necessary to do some refractoring of the database, which is easier with the code-first workflow of Gorm.
+In that respect, we expect to be able to more dynamically manipulate our database codefirst.
+Creating primary keys, columns and rows can all be manipulated and created code first.
+We also hope to be able to get rid of some repetetive boilerplate sql, and thus make the code more readable, to the non sql initiated developer.

+Another positive benefit could be that changing to another dbms, could require less work in terms of rewriting code, thus improving modifiability.

+## Staying with sqlite

+There was also